 The weather in Wadi Rum depends on the season.
 I have visited in March and it has been less than 5 C at night and quite cold.
 I have also been in April and it has been over 20C at night and hot!
 Ensure you pack layers, if you are visiting in the winter or early spring bring a warm jacket and do not be afraid to ask for extra blankets if you are sleeping in a goat hair tent (the only way to go in my opinion! you are camping!)

 If you want more tips about planning a visit to Jordan or more information about the country start with this post I wrote about Safety in Jordan.
+Also check out things to buy in Jordan so you have an idea of what to look for when you visit.
 I have plenty of other Jordan content, feel free to drop a comment with many questions and I will get back to you as soon as I can!

 Pin these for later!